Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Intel refers to this feature as Intel Resource Director Technology(Intel(R) RDT).
 AMD refers to this feature as AMD Platform Quality of Service(AMD QoS).

-This feature is enabled by the CONFIG_X86_CPU_RESCTRL and the x86 /proc/cpuinfo flag bits:
+This feature is enabled by the woke CONFIG_X86_CPU_RESCTRL and the woke x86 /proc/cpuinfo flag bits:

 ===============================================	================================